 Create and edit data sets:

 Data sets group and track data by its source.
-For example, a data set can contain all work orders originating from SAP, or the output data from a 3rd party partner's machine learning model.
-Typically, organizations have one data set for each of its data ingestion pipelines in CDF.
+For example, a data set can contain all work orders originating from SAP or the output data from a 3rd party partner's machine-learning model.
+Typically, organizations have one data set for each data ingestion pipeline in CDF.

-A data set is a container for data objects and has metadata with information about the data it contains.
-For example, you can use the data set metadata to document who is responsible for the data, upload documentation files, describe the data lineage, and so on.
-Data sets are represented in CDF as a separate resource type with a
+A data set is a container for data objects with metadata about the data it contains.
+For example, you can use the data set metadata to document who is responsible for the data, upload documentation files, and describe the data lineage.
+In CDF, data sets are a separate resource type with a

 /datasets API endpoint.

-To define which data objects, for example events, files, and time series, belong to a data set, you specify the relevant
+To define which data objects, such as events, files, and time series, belong to a data set, you specify the relevant

 You can organize the following resource types into data sets: